Manitowoc County continues to follow current CDC and Manitowoc County Health Department guidelines relating to Covid -19.

-Please maintain a minimum of six feet from others and do not congregate at restrooms, shelters, kiosks, landings, signs, etc. Please note that playgrounds are closed according to this order and signs will be placed to remind the public.
+Please continue to follow social distancing and maintain a minimum of six feet from others and do not congregate at restrooms, shelters, kiosks, landings, signs, etc.

 You may contact the Park office at 683-4185 with questions.

 The Manitowoc County Parks promotes the health and well-being of our community by offering a great diversity of geographical landscape opportunities.
 The parks provide an interaction of people and the environment, promoting citizen involvement and a strong sense of community.
 We are facilitating recreational opportunities, meeting the needs of our current and future generations in a manner which is accessible to all while preserving and protecting the County's open space, water, historical, cultural, and natural resources now and into the future.